antoniobsi21/blogpress-api/README.md

 # Users

 Users resource.
-All requests to this endpoint shall have the following header(s):
+All requests to this endpoint shall have the following headers:

 ### Headers

-    Authorization: 'Bearer <authorizationtoken>'
+    Authorization: 'Bearer <authtoken>'

 ## Get all
 This endpoint return a list of users in the database.

 ### Request
 `GET /users`